ESA-PhiLab/iris/README.md

 ### Label interface

 ### Project file
-Before you can use IRIS, you have to provide a configurations file for your project (must be in yaml or json format).
-See [here](examples/example-config.json) for an example.
+Before you can use IRIS, you have to provide a project file for your project (must be in yaml or json format).
+See [here](demo/cloud-segmentation.json) for an example.

 The table below shows different options for the configurations: